eric-mwakazi/eric-mwakazi/SOFTENGINEER.md

 ## **Experience**
 ### **mTek Services, Nairobi**
 **DevOps & Backend Engineer** *(May 2025 – Present)*
-* Developed Java-based REST APIs used for internal business rules and automation workflows.
+* Designed and developed Java-based REST APIs supporting internal business rules, automation workflows, and service integrations.
+* Led the migration of Azure Kubernetes Service (AKS) from a legacy cluster to a new production-grade environment, improving stability, scalability, and fault tolerance.
+* Implemented API Gateway–based traffic switching to enable zero/minimal-downtime cutovers during cluster migration.
+* Strengthened cluster- and pod-level security using RBAC, network policies, secrets management, hardened container images, and security baselines.
+* Implemented ingress and load-balancing strategies to improve traffic distribution, performance, and high availability.
+* Provisioned and managed infrastructure using Infrastructure as Code (Terraform) and configuration management with Ansible, ensuring reproducible, auditable, and secure environments.
+* Adopted GitOps workflows with Argo CD for fully managed Kubernetes deployments, enabling continuous delivery, safe rollbacks, and high availability.
-* Designed and automated end-to-end CI/CD pipelines for Dockerized and Kubernetes workloads, enabling faster, predictable, and less error-prone releases.
+* Designed and automated CI/CD pipelines for Dockerized and Kubernetes workloads, reducing deployment errors and accelerating release cycles.
-* Implemented automated rollouts and rollbacks for Portainer-managed services, integrating health checks, version tracking, and safe deployment strategies.
+* Implemented automated rollouts and rollbacks for Docker-managed services using Portainer, integrating health checks and version tracking.
 * Built a Python-based deployment notifier to monitor service health, detect rollout failures early, and send real-time alerts to engineering teams.
-* Migrated infrastructure to Terraform and Ansible, ensuring reproducible cluster provisioning, configuration consistency, and secure environment baselines.
-* Enforced security and compliance policies across clusters using OPA/Gatekeeper, Terraform guardrails, and container vulnerability scanning with Snyk.
+* Enforced security and compliance policies using OPA/Gatekeeper, Terraform guardrails, and container vulnerability scanning with Snyk.
-* Maintained highly available infrastructure across Azure AKS and on-prem environments, optimizing performance, cost, and reliability.
+* Maintained highly available hybrid infrastructure across Azure AKS and on-prem environments, optimizing performance, cost, and reliability.
-* Set up an integrated observability stack with Prometheus, Grafana, Loki, and Uptime Kuma, improving incident response and root-cause analysis.
+* Implemented an observability stack with Prometheus, Grafana, Loki, and Uptime Kuma, improving incident response and root-cause analysis.
-* Automated frequent operational tasks with Bash, Ansible, and Python, significantly reducing manual workload and deployment risks.
+* Automated operational workflows using Bash, Ansible, and Python, significantly reducing manual effort and infrastructure incidents.
-* Collaborated with QA, engineering, and product teams to troubleshoot deployment and performance issues.
+* Collaborated with QA, engineering, and product teams to troubleshoot deployment, performance, and reliability issues.
 ### **GDG on Campus, Maseno University**
 **DevOps Lead** *(Aug 2024 – Aug 2025)*
 - Led automation for community software projects using cloud-native tooling.